-"Will my name change?" was the only thing Harry could thing to ask.
+"Will my name change?" was the only thing Harry could think to ask.

 "It could," Snape told him.
 "Not with this document, but another one could change it to Harry James Potter Snape or Harry James Snape Potter, or even hyphenated."